We all love hacks (tips, inside scoops). Here are some insurance hacks from an agent who knows.

 - Television/entertainment services

-…you’re ignoring the elephant in the room…YOU (and me, if I’m being honest).
+…you’re ignoring the elephant in the room…or monkey in the mirror…YOU (and me, if I’m being honest).

 Some people fear having a claim.